 There are a few different scenarios in which walls may be warmer than usual, and each scenario comes with its own set of explanations.
 The first possibility is that the warm temperature is coming from within the house itself.
 In this case, it’s likely that the heating system is on and circulating warm air throughout the home.

 Another possibility is that the warmth is coming from outside sources, such as the sun shining on the side of the house or heat emanating from neighboring buildings.
-Finally, there could be a problem with insulation or drafts that’s allowing heat to escape from inside the home and making the walls feel warm to the touch.
+Finally, there could be a problem with insulation or drafts that’s allowing heat to escape from inside the home and make the walls feel warm to the touch.
 No matter what the cause, though, it’s always best to consult with a professional if you’re concerned about your walls being too warm.

 Why are My Walls So Warm?